gvegayon/appliedsnar/docs/part-01-04-ergms.md

 What to use:

-1.  `control.ergms`: Maximum number of iteration, seed for Pseudo-RNG, how many cores
+1.  `control.ergms`: Maximum number of iterations, seed for Pseudo-RNG, how many cores

 2.  `ergm.constraints`: Where to sample the network from.
 Gives stability and (in some cases) faster convergence as by constraining the model you are reducing the sample size.